Randomized Solutions to Convex Programs with Multiple Chance Constraints: Example: Minimal Diameter Cuboid

-Note that \eqref{Equ:ExaConvProg} has the form of an MSP \eqref{Equ:StochProg}, for a $d=2n+1$ dimensional search space and $N=n$ stages.
-In particular, the objective function (\ref{Equ:ExaConvProg}a) is linear, as it is a scalar; constraint (\ref{Equ:ExaConvProg}b) is deterministic and convex; and each of the $n$ stages (\ref{Equ:ExaConvProg}c) contains a nominal chance constraints that is convex in $z,v$ for any fixed value of the uncertainty $\den\in\Delta$; see \cite[Cha.\,3]{BoydVan:2004}.
-Each of the stages $i=1,...,n$ depends on exactly one component $\den_{i}$ of the uncertainty, which is a special case of dependence on the entire uncertainty vector $\den$ (compare Remark \ref{Rem:Generality}(c)).
-The convex and compact set $\BX$ is constructed from the positivity constraints on $w$, the deterministic and convex constraint (\ref{Equ:ExaConvProg}b), and some very high artificial bounds introduced for all variables.
-Existence of a feasible solution, and hence the satisfaction of Assumption \ref{Ass:Uniqueness}, is intuitively clear from the problem setup.
+Note that \eqref{Equ:ExaConvProg} takes the form of a $\MCP$, for a $d=2n+1$ dimensional search space and $N=n$ chance constraints: the objective function (\ref{Equ:ExaConvProg}a) is linear; constraint (\ref{Equ:ExaConvProg}b) is deterministic and convex; and each of the chance constraints in (\ref{Equ:ExaConvProg}c) is convex in $z,t$ for any fixed value of the uncertainty $\den\in \Delta$.

+Here each of the chance constraints $i=1,...,n$ depends on exactly two decision variables $z_{i}$ and $t_{i}$, which is a special case of involving $[z;t;T]\in\BR^{2n+1}$ (see Remark \ref{Rem:Generality}(c)).
+The convex and compact set $\BX$ is constructed from the positivity constraints on $t$, the deterministic and convex constraint (\ref{Equ:ExaConvProg}b), and some artificial bounds assumed on all variables.
+Existence of a feasible solution, and hence Assumption \ref{Ass:Uniqueness}, holds automatically from the problem setup.